1m1-github/FairTransfer/README.md

-# AlgoVesting ~ delay coins linearly
+# FairVesting ~ delay coins linearly

 Smart contract for linear vesting of coins in sec precision